Shan-light/Linux-Software-Management-Lab/README.md

 Gain hands-on experience using the Advanced Package Tool (APT) and sudo in a Debian-based Linux environment to install and uninstall applications utilizing the Bash shell.
 Practical experiance managing software packages by working with network security tools such as Suricata and tcpdump, using a virtual environment ensuring controlled and safe space.

-### Skills Learned
+## Skills Learned

 - Experienced in APT package management.
 - Installation, updating, and removal of linux software packages over Debian based system using APT.

-### Tools Used
+## Tools Used

 - APT
 - Bash Shell

 ## Steps
- 1. Confirmed that APT package manager was installed in the Linux environment.
+### 1. Confirmed that APT package manager was installed in the Linux environment.
 <img src="https://github.com/Shan-light/Linux-Software-Management-Lab/blob/7c70f9efa8f9030ba8d38b5d5a16dcd91f047801/images/task1.1.1-ensure%20apt%20installed.png"/>
 *Image 1: Task 1*

 - When apt is installed, it will display basic usage information when it is run.
 Information such as the version information and the description of the tool as seen above in the image.
 APT is the recommended         package manager for Debian-based systems, and is usually installed by default in the Linux Bash shell.

-2. Use the APT package manager to install the Suricata application.
+### 2. Use the APT package manager to install and remove Suricata application.
   - To install and uninstall software on Linux systems elevated privileges are required, and can be done by using the "sudo", if the user have these privileges.
 <img src="https://github.com/Shan-light/Linux-Software-Management-Lab/blob/a5d422b5120a5f5f9b00dd44b87eaf640d07c533/images/task2.11%20install%20suricata.png"/>

 *Image 2.1: Task 2*